RX309Electronics/DOOM_OS/README.md

 - comes with handy configs
 - Provides precompiled kernel, filesystem and ISO images if you dont want to wait or if you dont want to build/compile all the elements.

+# Is it really as tiny as it seems?
+yes!
+Because i made the kernel config from the tinyconfig option and busybox from the allnoconfig i managed to strip it down to the bare minimum but left in some amount of features.
+If you like you can strip it down even more but its already pretty tiny!
+The kernel image with the bios config is only 1.4-megabytes.
+The efi kernel is 1.8-megabytes.
+The rootfs is 3.3.-megabytes ins size and the DoomOs-bios iso is 24.1-Megabytes while the DoomOs-uefi iso is 24.4-megabytes. ofcourse this also depends on my grub type which seems to combine both versions (i386 and x86_64).
+So the ISo can be smaller.

 # Requirements
 wget make gawk gcc bc bison flex unzip rsync mtools xorriso libelf-dev libssl-dev grub-common git build-essential grub-pc-bin